Skip to content

 PR Commands

-Forge listens for commands posted as comments on GitHub pull requests during CI validation stages.
+Forge listens for commands posted as comments on GitHub pull requests.
+Some commands are stage-specific (CI gates), while others work from any workflow stage.

 Available Commands